zyl-0909/AM-scRNA-Seq/README.md

 # AM-scRNA-Seq Analysis

-This repository contains reproducible R scripts for analyzing single-cell RNA-seq data from airway macrophages (AM) and related immune subsets.
+This repository contains reproducible R scripts for analyzing single-cell RNA-seq data from acral melanoma (AM) and related immune subsets.
 The codebase is organized to generate publication-ready figures and to perform CellChat and polarization analyses on curated Seurat objects.